 Points are automatically added to your Hilton Honors balance after every ride you take, making it easy to rack up rewards with the rideshare service.

-We value Hilton points at 0.5 cent apiece – half of what it typically costs to purchase them – so there’s not a lot of value to purchasing them outright unless there’s a redemption you want that requires just a few more points.
-In this case, if you can’t transfer points from other partners, buying points is a fantastic option.
+We value Hilton points at 0.6 cents apiece, but Hilton sells them for 1 cent each.
+There’s not much value in purchasing points outright unless there’s a redemption you want that requires just a few more points.
+In this case, if you can’t transfer points from other partners, buying points is an option.
+You can purchase up to 80,000 points in a year.
 Remember to use your Hilton Honors co-branded credit card for additional earnings on the points purchase.

 Once you’ve earned all the points you can handle, it’s time for the fun part.
-The Hilton loyalty program gives you a variety of options for redeeming Hilton Honors program, but by far your best option is redeeming points for Hilton hotel nights.
-There are a couple of other options – Points & Money rewards and Redemption Experiences – that can offer a good value, and there are a few ways to stretch your points.
+The Hilton loyalty program gives you a variety of options for redeeming Hilton Honors points, but by far your best option is redeeming points for Hilton hotel nights.

-In the guide below, we summarize all your redemption options and the best ways to spend Hilton Honors points.
+Below, we detail the best ways to spend Hilton Honors points.

 Hilton Honors redemption options